gitenter/gitenter/github/doc/github-api-notes.md

 # GitHub API Notes

+I created a sandbox user `enterovirus-sandbox` to install my OAuth and GitHub Apps.

+---

 GitHub has two active APIs, [v3](https://developer.github.com/v3/) (REST) and [v4](https://developer.github.com/) (GraphGL).
 Currently only API v3 is fully integrated with GitHub Apps.

 My App can integrate with GitHub in 3 different ways: